F5Networks/f5-aci-servicecenter/docs/navigate.rst

 1. Click the Visibility tab, and then from the :guilabel:`Table` list, click the :guilabel:`VIP` table.

 2. From the :guilabel:`Partition` list, click the partition you're interested in.
-The **All partition** partition is supported for the VIP table in v2.9 and later.
+The **All partition** option is supported for the VIP table in v2.9 and later.

    This table shows all the VIPs (virtual servers) from the BIG-IP device.
 It also shows the pool and nodes for this VIP.
 For each node, it displays the corresponding Tenant, Application, and End Point
    Group entries from APIC.